L-Gante

-Elian Ángel Valenzuela (born 5 April 2000), known professionally as L-Gante, is an Argentine rapper, cumbia singer, and songwriter.
+Elian Ángel Valenzuela (born 5 April 2000), better known as L-Gante, is an Argentine rapper, singer, and songwriter.

 He rose to fame in 2021 following the release of his collaboration with Papu DJ, "L-Gante Rkt", and later gained mainstream popularity with the release of "Bzrp Music Sessions, Vol. 38", in collaboration with producer Bizarrap, which topped the Argentine Billboard Hot 100 chart.

 Background

 Valenzuela was born on 5 April 2000 in General Rodríguez, in the Greater Buenos Aires metropolitan area.
 He was raised by a single mother; he doesn't have any relationship with his father.
 He began to produce music at 15.
 His first songs were co-produced with close collaborator DT.
 Bilardo.

 Before reaching success, Valenzuela worked at a plastic factory.

 Musical career

 Beginnings

 Valenzuela's first release was uploaded to YouTube in 2017, but he wouldn't find much success until the following year, when his single "Uno más uno" attained over 2 million streams on Spotify.
 In December 2020, his collaboration with producer Papu DJ, "L-Gante RKT", debuted at 52 in the Argentine Billboard Hot 100, and peaked at second place in January 2021.
 The song is a mix of Argentine cumbia and reggaeton, and its lyrics detail clandestine parties in working-class barrios in times of COVID-19 restrictions.

 In November 2020, he released "Pistola" alongside El Más Ladrón, produced by DT.
 Bilardo.